dima-iholkin/RespectMyEyes-VSCode/README.md

-## Fix / customize in Azure Data Studio
+## Azure Data Studio

-If you install this theme onto the Azure Data Studio, here are the suggested fixes for the Connection and Notebook panels.
+If you install this theme into the Azure Data Studio, here are the suggested fixes for the Connection and Notebook panels, put them into your `settings.json`.

 <details>
   <summary>settings.json</summary>